MichalSoltysikSOC/Cybersecurity-content-videos/README.md

 <br>

-Accredited by ANAB under ISO/IEC 17024.
+Accredited by ANAB (ANSI National Accreditation Board - the largest multi-disciplinary accreditation body in North America and a wholly owned subsidiary of ANSI, the American National Standards Institute), in accordance with ISO/IEC 17024.

-Accredited by the NSA CNSS 4011-4016.
+Accredited by the National Security Agency (NSA) and the Committee on National Security Systems (CNSS) under the CNSS 4011-4016 training standards.

-Accredited by ABIS under ISO/IEC 17011.
+Accredited by ABIS (Accreditation Board for International Standards) in compliance with ISO/IEC 17011.

-Approved by DoD under Directive 8570 (previously) / 8140 (presently).
+Approved by the U.S. Department of Defense (DoD) under Directive 8570 (superseded) and currently under Directive 8140.

-Mapped to NIST / Homeland Security NICCS's Cyber Security Workforce Framework.
+Mapped to the National Institute of Standards and Technology (NIST) and the U.S. Department of Homeland Security's (DHS) National Initiative for Cybersecurity Careers and Studies (NICCS) Cybersecurity Workforce Framework.

-Mapped to NCWF (NICE Cybersecurity Workforce Framework).
+Mapped to the NICE Cybersecurity Workforce Framework (NCWF).

-Approved on the FBI Cyber Security Certification Requirement list (Tier 1-3).
+Approved on the Federal Bureau of Investigation (FBI) Cybersecurity Certification Requirements list (Tiers 1–3).

-Recognized by NCSC - part of GCHQ (UK's intelligence, security, and cyber agency).
+Recognized by the National Cyber Security Centre (NCSC), part of GCHQ (Government Communications Headquarters - the UK's intelligence, security, and cyber agency).

 <br>